Marketing Intermediate Updated 2026-03-22

 PMF Examples

-Example 1: Rapid organic growth as a PMF signal A scheduling SaaS saw 60% of new users coming from referrals and organic search — not paid ads.
+Example 1: Rapid organic growth as a PMF signal A scheduling SaaS saw 60% of new users coming from referrals and organic search.
+Not paid ads.
 Customers were recommending it unprompted.
 Monthly churn was under 2%.
 They had PMF and scaled confidently from there.

 Example 2: Iterating toward PMF A content marketing tool launched targeting enterprise companies but struggled with 12% monthly churn.
 After interviewing churned customers, they discovered SMBs loved the product but enterprises found it too simple.
 They repositioned for SMBs, simplified pricing, and churn dropped to 3%.
 PMF was in a different market than they originally targeted.